 Spambrella inbound email threat protection filters all inbound email for spam, viruses, malware, phishing attacks, and more.
 Spambrella provides the same high level protection for small and medium-sized enterprises as our large global enterprise customers.

-Spambrella examines hundreds of thousands of attributes in every email to accurately detect text, image and attachment based spam or phishing emails, while automatically adapting to new threats as they appear.
-Our email threat protection technology removes all malicious and inappropriate content that could negatively impact an organisation, before it reaches user inboxes.
+Spambrella examines hundreds of thousands of attributes in every email to accurately detect text, image, and attachment-based spam or phishing emails, while automatically adapting to new threats as they appear.
+Our email threat protection technology removes all malicious and inappropriate content that could negatively impact an organization before it reaches user inboxes.

-Our interface logs all inbound emails which pass through a company’s systems, enabling complete message traceability for users.
+Our interface logs all inbound emails that pass through a company’s systems, enabling complete message traceability for users.

-Email is scanned for any viruses, malware or other malicious content such as phishing, spoof email addresses etc. As a result of using outbound email filtering, a company can provide protection to the intended recipients while protecting the professional reputation of its organisation.
+Email is scanned for any viruses, malware, or other malicious content such as phishing, spoof email addresses, etc. As a result of using outbound email filtering, a company can provide protection to the intended recipients while protecting the professional reputation of its organization.

 An email content filter with flexible rules engine

 Address issues regarding confidential, malicious, or inappropriate email content that is being sent or received.

 Establish a variety of filters, depending on a company’s needs—and block emails based on the size of the email, the type of attachment, the sender or recipient, the country of origin or destination, and the content within the subject line, body or header.
-This content filtering feature is completely configurable to each company’s needs and harnesses a range of proprietary technologies that determine whether or not each individual email may be allowed in or out of the organisation.
+This content filtering feature is completely configurable to each company’s needs and harnesses a range of proprietary technologies that determine whether or not each individual email may be allowed in or out of the organization.